-Hearing aids should be a good fit, so you don’t lose them or feel uncomfortable while you’re active.
+Hearing aids need to be a good fit, so you don’t lose them or feel uncomfortable while you’re active.
 This is why completely-in-canal (CIC), in-the-canal (ITC), in-the-ear (ITE), or invisible-in-canal (IIC) are best for an active lifestyle.
-You also need to choose hearing aids with a long battery life and warranty.
+You will also want to choose hearing aids with a long battery life and warranty.
 Water, dust, and moisture resistance are among some other essential qualities.

 Now that we’ve discussed what features the hearing aids of an active person should have, let's see which hearing aids best offer those features.